 Resource ID (RID)

-A unique identifier assigned to each Resource used in the registration and Settlements systems managed by ERCOT.
+A unique identifier assigned to each ERCOT-Polled Settlement (EPS) Meter or Settlement Only Generator (SOG) meter.

 10.3.2 ERCOT-Polled Settlement Meters

 (1) Each TSP and DSP shall, in accordance with these Protocols and the Settlement Metering Operating Guide (SMOG), provide ERCOT-approved metering communication equipment and connection to permit ERCOT access to the TSP’s or DSP’s EPS Meters.

+(2) For a Resource site that consumes Load other than Wholesale Storage Load (WSL) and is not behind a Non-Opt-In Entity (NOIE) tie meter, the DSP that has the right to serve Load at the Resource site shall provide ERCOT and the Resource Entity with Electric Service Identifier(s) (ESI ID(s)) to be used in the generation netting process if all requirements and/or conditions of such DSP’s tariff and/or specified Standard Generation Interconnection Agreement (SGIA) are met.

-(2) ERCOT shall retrieve meter data electronically and automatically by MDAS.
+(3) ERCOT shall retrieve meter data electronically and automatically by MDAS.
 ERCOT may also collect meter data on demand.